MissouriMRDT/RemoteController_Hardware/README.md

-# RemoteController_Hardware
+# RemoteController_Hardware (Rev2_BuildTest)
-A Hardware Remote Control to drive the rover and perform other functions
+This branch is for testing a new revision 2 build that removed the nodeMCU development board in place of the standalone ESP-12E, and replaces the LCD screen for an OLED.